 Career Philosophy: Grab the Reins, or Leave It All to Fate?

 Like most artists, Katie is driven by instinct.
 She looks for “signs” from the universe.
 She has learned over the years to stop trying to “control everything.
 Things will happen the way they are supposed to, regardless of whether I interfere or not.”
 This is what drives her career.
 “If something feels right, I go for it.
 When I see it, I'll know it.”

 Change The World, Or Change Yourself?

-We asked Katie if she has the stereotype artist’s compulsion to change the order of the universe.
+We asked Katie if she has the stereotypical artist’s compulsion to change the order of the universe.
 She quoted the poet Rumi: “Yesterday I was clever, so I wanted to change the world.
 Today, I am wise, so I am changing myself.”
-She no longer believes her art is going to change the world, but hopes it would evoke a sense of nostalgia or pride.
-She’s quick to add, however: “I would be happy with any emotion it brings to the viewer, because that means they've connected with it in some way.
+She no longer believes her art is going to change the world, but hopes it will evoke a sense of nostalgia or pride.
+She’s quick to add, however, that “I would be happy with any emotion it brings to the viewer, because that means they've connected with it in some way.
 If there’s one thing I could do through my art, it would be to help people hit the pause button, even if it's just for a second.”

 Do Chalk Artists Have a Duty to Sustain Their Craft for Future Generations?

 Katie doesn't feel responsible for this personally, but cites organizations like the Georgia Chalk Artists Guild as important for educating the public and fostering longevity of the medium.
 Being social creatures, chalk artists keep their craft alive anytime they network.
 Katie herself is part of a “secret Facebook group” where local artists convene for support and advice.

 Katie believes chalk art is gaining more traction, alongside street painting, which has been around for centuries.
 Thanks to the Internet, both will definitely have a place well into the next century.